danielnarey/elm-semantic-dom/README.md

 from top to bottom and left to right.
 8. Functions are also written to avoid unused arguments, with additional "custom" functions available for rarely-used cases.
-9. `DOM` is capitalized in the module naming scheme to avoid confusion with *elm-lang/dom*
+9. Not to be confused with *elm-lang/dom*.
 10. Constructive suggestions are welcome!